 – Andrew McAfee, author & co-founder of the MIT Initiative on the Digital Economy.

 7. Help just one person

 “Focus on what are you are giving your audience instead of how you’re being judged.
 It really doesn’t matter at all what they think of you.
 It matters what you’re able to give to them.
 And of course, the paradox of that is, the more you really can operate that way, the better people will judge you in the end.
 But that’s really not even the point.
 I used to get really nervous before speaking.
 I don’t so much now.
 But when I do feel the butterflies come back, I laugh and tell myself, ‘I know that there is at least one person in this audience whose child will maybe live a better life, or who will reach higher goals at work or something, because of some of what I’m hoping to share today.’
 And if that happens for only one person, then it’s good.
 Of course, I’m hoping it’ll happen to way more than one person.
 But having that goal out there really gives me that kind of conviction.”

 – Susan Cain, author & co-founder of the Quiet Revolution.

 About the Speaker Contest

-Speaker Contest is Nordic Business Forum’s initiative to find individuals with fresh perspectives and management ideas and give them a platform to speak – it’s a way to crowdsource talent on an entirely new scale and bring to light some of the best that business has to offer.
-This year the contest is hosted together with Oslo Business Forum.
-The winner is offered a spot on stage both at Nordic Business Forum 2020 and Oslo Business Forum 2020 with a 50,000 € fee for the speaking engagement.
+The 2022 Speaker Contest is Business Forum Group’s initiative to find individuals with original ideas and give them a platform to speak.
+This year, the winner is offered a spot on stage at Nordic Business Forum 2022, Oslo Business Forum 2022, and Amsterdam Business Forum 2022 with a 70,000 € fee for the speaking engagements.

 Are you interested in applying?
-Write your pitch, film your audition, and make your submission by 14 February.
+Write your pitch, film your audition, and send us your application by 6 February.